hueyyeng/tkk-scripts/README.md

 Browse the repo and download the raw file of your choice or download using the green **Clone or download** button.
 Select **Download ZIP** and then extract the contents.

-Alternatively, clone this repo using the following command in your preferred command-line shell (e.g. Bash, Command Prompt).:
+Alternatively, clone this repo using command-line shell (e.g. Bash, Command Prompt):
 ```
 git clone https://github.com/hueyyeng/tkk-scripts.git
 ```

+Make sure Git are installed on your system.

 ## Repo Contents